 Rates quoted are subject to change without notice should there be any increases in park fees, fuel, or VAT, third party services or any other under circumstances beyond our control in the country featured in the quote/booking.
 We should not be held responsible should airlines discontinue flights on certain routings or change scheduled timetables resulting in missed connections.
 Should an amendment in a routing or itinerary be necessary we will inform you accordingly.

 The company will not accept any liability or pay any compensation in respect of delays or lack or performance affected by “Force Majeure”.
-Force majeure means any event which the company has not control over and even in circumstances where due care was taken the event could not have been avoided or for seen.
-This includes events such as war, threat of war.
-Civil strife, terrorist activity, industrial dispute, natural disaster, adverse weather conditions, fire and similar events beyond the company’s control.
+Force majeure means any event which the company has no control over and even in circumstances where due care was taken the event could not have been avoided or foreseen.
+This includes events such as war, threat of war, civil strife, terrorist activity, industrial dispute, natural disaster, adverse weather conditions, fire and similar events beyond the company’s control.

 Once a safari is bought and deposit paid, that will be a legal binding contract between company and client .The contract will be governed by the law of Tanzania.
 Accordingly each party will irrevocably submit to the jurisdiction of Tanzania courts to settle any dispute or disagreement between them should they fail to settle the dispute amicably.